 Jan Apisa, CA

-Ms. Apisa is currently the Director of Community Engagement, Victim Assistance Program in Akron, Ohio.
-Jan previously worked as a Human Trafficking Public Education Specialist, with the Ohio Criminal Justice Services, AmeriCorps Ohio Prevention and Awareness of Trafficking in Humans Program Grant (PATH).
+Jan Apisa is currently the Director of Community Education, Victim Assistance Program in Akron, Ohio.
+Jan previously worked as a Human Trafficking Public Education Specialist, with the Ohio Criminal Justice Services, AmeriCorps Ohio Prevention and Awareness of Trafficking in Humans Program (PATH) Grant.
 As a Public Education Specialist, she was responsible for: increasing public awareness and prevention efforts of human trafficking; assisting local collaborative and coalitions with their development; and educating volunteers to conduct human trafficking training.
 In this role, she coordinated a 3-month collaborative quantitative Backpage research project on local human trafficking.
 The Backpage study resulted in a detailed research report and presentations of the research findings throughout the community.
-In December 2015, she accepted the nomination to Co-Chair the SCCAHT Executive Committee.
+From December 2015 through December 2018, she served as the Co-Chair of the Executive Committee of the Summit County Collaborative Against Human Trafficking.
 She has a Bachelor’s of Science Degree from The University of Akron.

 Crystal Baker, MA, RA Summit County Prosecutor's Office